magicks/magicks/README.md

 # magicks
 magicks is an app ecosystem.
+Coming Soon!